Adding PayPal to checkout

 If you are using a VPN and experiencing difficulties, please disconnect the VPN and try again.

-Since PayPal sales arrive immediately in your PayPal, they are also on the Balance page under ‘PayPal Payouts.’
-What looks suspiciously like a “PayPal fee” is really a debit.
+Since PayPal sales arrive immediately in your PayPal, they are also on the Payouts page under ‘PayPal Payouts.’
+What looks suspiciously like a “PayPal fee” is the amount already paid out to your connected PayPal account at the time of sale.

 With PayPal Connect, you can still refund customers via the customer's tab; you just have to ensure you have enough balance in your PayPal account for the refund.
 We will also refund our fees and any VAT/GST.